programming-hero-web-course-4/b10a8-gadget-heaven-arbadsha00/README.md

 ## Pages & Routes

 - **Home Page**:
-  - A banner section with a button linking to the Product Category.
+  - A banner section with a button linking to the Dashboard Page.
   - A sidebar for product categories.
   - A grid of gadget cards, each with product details and a link to the product's detail page.